broxus/octusbridge-solana-docs/relays/relay.md

 ### Event structure

 `Event` structure:
-* Payload Id
+* Is initialized flag
+* Account kind - Settings, Deposit, Proposal, RelayRound
+* Is executed flag
+* Author - proposal creator
 * Relays round number
-* Minimum Number of confirmation to be processed
+* Required votes to be processed
-* Confirmed Relays
+* Proposal Data for approve (PDA) :
+  * Settings address - corresponding settings program address
+  * Event timestamp - timestamp from `Everscale` blockchain transaction
+  * Event transaction logical time - transaction logical time from `Everscale` blockchain transaction
+  * Event configuration address - `Everscale` event configuration address, that created event
-* Payload - bytes array
+* Event - bytes array
 * Meta - bytes array
+* Signers - array of signs (confirm or reject)

-Payload contains the same data as in `Everscale` and `Payload Id` can contain calculated hash of this payload.
+Event contains the same data as in `Everscale` and relay can calculate hash of this payload to compare events.
+Also PDA and relays round number are used to check event and proposal equality.

 Meta is specific `Solana` or `Everscale` information.

 To use this kind of structure as `Withdrawal` account, the account data must be modified.

 ### Transfer from `Everscale` to `Solana` account

-Common data is equal to Request structure and 2 additional structures: Withdrawal Payload and Withdrawal Meta.
+Common data is equal to Request structure and 2 additional structures: Withdrawal Event and Withdrawal Meta.

 #### Common data

-* Payload Id
+* Is initialized flag
+* Account kind - Settings, Deposit, Proposal, RelayRound
+* Is executed flag
+* Author - proposal creator
 * Relays round number
-* Minimum Number of confirmation to be processed
+* Required votes to be processed
-* Confirmed Relays
+* Proposal Data for approve (PDA)

-#### Transfer Payload
+#### Withdrawal Event

 To deserialize payload as bytes array the first field must contain bytes length.

-* Payload length - Bytes count of followed data
+* Event length - Bytes count of followed data
 * Sender address in `Everscale`
 * Receiver address in `Solana`
 * Amount
-* Decimals count in `Solana`
-* Timestamp - Withdrawal timestamp from `Everscale`

-#### Transfer Meta
+#### Withdrawal Meta

 To deserialize meta as bytes array the first field must contain bytes length.

 * Meta length - Bytes count of followed data
-* Kind of transfer
-* Author
 * Status
 * Bounty for transfer
-* Name - currency ticker
+* Epoch